In December 2021, Crisis published a research report on in-work homelessness, Barely Breaking Even (key findings here).

 In response, Crisis is developing a Best Practice Guide for Employers to provide guidance and tools to enable employers to support their staff experiencing homelessness, as well as enabling people experiencing homelessness to move into work.

-We also want to bring together businesses and individuals who want to work together to raise awareness and develop practical solutions to tackle in-work homelessness for their staff and influence change the wider sector.
+We are bringing together businesses and individuals who want to work together to raise awareness and develop practical solutions to tackle in-work homelessness for their staff and influence change the wider sector.
+The Homelessness Covenant is a set of pledges employers take to support people experiencing homelessness in the workplace.

 We are working to make sure that the benefits system provides a safety net to prevent people from becoming homeless.
 Find out more about preventing homelessness.